Soda machine (home appliance)

 A soda machine or soda maker is a home appliance for carbonating tap water by using carbon dioxide from a pressurized cartridge.
-The machine is often delivered with flavorings which can be added afterwards to the carbonated water to make soda, like, for instance orange, lemon or cola flavours.
+The machine is often delivered with flavorings; these can be added to the water after it is carbonated to make soda, such as orange, lemon, or cola flavours.
 Some brands are able to directly carbonate any cold beverage.

-Examples of well known soda machine manufacturers are SodaStream of Israel, Drinkmate from the United States, and Aqvia by AGA of Sweden.
+Examples of well known soda machine manufacturers are SodaStream of Israel, DrinkMate of the United States, and Aqvia by AGA of Sweden.

-Soda machines can either be connected to a separate water tap in the house, or be a freestanding unit.
+Soda machines are often either connected to a dedicated water tap in the house, or configured as a freestanding unit.
 Some refrigerators are delivered with a built-in soda machine.

 Construction

-Soda machines normally use refillable TR 214 thread gas cartridges, which are normally filled with around 300–500 grams of carbon dioxide.
+Soda machines normally use refillable TR21-4 thread gas cartridges, which are normally filled with 410 grams of carbon dioxide.
 The water to be carbonated is filled in special pressure resistant bottles which are attached to the machine in a pressure proof way.
 The gas is then added to the water via a pipe and valve system which is activated by pushing a button.
 The resulting amount of carbon dioxide is determined by the pressure in the CO2 cartridge and how long the button is held down.
 If the pressure is too large, residual pressure is relieved through a blowoff valve.